Key takeaways

 - Gastroesophageal reflux disease (GERD)

 In clinical trials, most nausea, vomiting, and diarrhea events occurred while the dose of Mounjaro was being increased.
-These events decreased over time.
+These events tend to decrease over time, as your body adjusts to the medicine.

 - Heart rate increase (tachycardia)